 We create and curate a suite of technological tools and content for learning, connecting to nature, each other, and ourselves.

 The existential crisis of our time has a name.
-But it's not the zombie apocalypse, end-time or Armageddon.
+But it's not the zombie apocalypse, the transcendental object or Armageddon.
 Scientists call it the Anthropocene.

 In our time, humanity is beginning to experience the consequences of our accumulating habits of wrong thought and action.
 The current state of the planet clearly reflects the error, and how hard it is to correct.